ashwinrishipj/ashwinrishipj/README.md

 - 👋 Hi, I’m @ashwinrishipj
-- 👀 I’m working as a full stack development
+- 👀 I’m working as a full stack developmer
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on any javascript, java and python projects
 <!---